 Precious Peatlands at Hothfield Heathlands

-We will be carrying out conservation management and access improvement works across Hothfield Heathlands.
-The main aim of the ‘Precious Peatlands’ project will be the restoration of peat bog, which acts as a carbon store and provides essential habitat for a wide range of wildlife species that depend upon it.
+Between 2022 and 2024 we ran a project to improve conservation management and access improvement works across Hothfield Heathlands.
+The main aim of the ‘Precious Peatlands’ project was the restoration of peat bog, which acts as a carbon store and provides essential habitat for a wide range of wildlife species that depend upon it.

 The Precious Peatlands project has been generously funded by an anonymous donor, with additional support from Ashford Borough Council and the Rural Payments Agency.